 Its lovely beaches have become the poster children of Goa, while culture and spirituality unwarrantedly dissipated, at least in the minds of its younger visitors.
 Considering the fact that the province of Karnataka and the city of Bangalore and all its temples are literally right next door, who would want to visit tiny Goa in pursuit of spirituality?

-However, this small province on the Arabian Sea is overflowing with Hindu temples and Catholic churches, an amalgamation of two spheres of influence from Goa’s rich past.
+However, this small province on the Arabian Sea is overflowing with Hindu temples and Catholic churches, andmany other things to do.
 If you find yourself on a pilgrimage through India—or simply on a journey to uncover the architectural grandeur of its religious structures—paying a visit to any of the following places of worship will surely elevate the quality of your visit.

 Portuguese colonial rule has spawned numerous Catholic churches which are as visually breathtaking as they were in times past.